msanatan/msanatan.github.io/blog/2017/react-native-lessons-from-first-app/index.md

 Ionic and Xamarin have strong opinions about how applications should be developed, your app's structure comes as part of the package in a way.
 React has a philosophy which applies to both the DOM and Native elements but does not impose an application structure with a heavy hand.
 I didn't want this app to be one page magic wand.
 I wanted a structure that was scalable, facilitates component reusability and wouldn't be alien to the community.

-After my fair share of reading I felt the best match for my requirements were described in a [blog post by JS developer Alex Mangin](https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1).
+After my fair share of reading I felt the best match for my requirements were described in a <a href="https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1" target="_blank" rel="nofollow noopener noreferrer">blog post by JS developer Alex Mangin</a>.

 I can't encourage you enough to have a look.
 In summary, I stuck with the following architecture and will continue to do so for React and React Native applications: